worksubmission/HiCert/README.md

 ├── train_model.py              #Train a vanilla base model

-├── pc_certification.py                  #Generate masked mutants and their prediction results
+├── pc_certification.py                  #Generate masked mutants and their prediction results (also the original sample)

 ├── contextcert_allcase.py    #Check the results of HiCert in all different cases